taurus-org/taurus/doc/source/devel/designer_tutorial.rst

 The Taurus Qt Designer tutorial is the first tutorial in the documentation because it will allow you to create GUIs without writting any code at all!

-Before proceding make sure you have followed the :ref:`qtdesigner_config`.

 You should start the designer by executing on the command line::

   taurusdesigner